 We’ll start with the trickiest bit: young children on a long journey.
 Journeys follow the same pattern: excitement; over-excitement; hunger; boredom; fighting with sibling; more boredom.
-Now’s not the time to worry about screen hours, and tablets and portable DVD players are your new best friends.
+Now’s not the time to worry about screen hours, as tablets and portable DVD players are your new best friends.
 Also try story and favourite music CDs.
 Regular stops are essential.
 Plan your route to take in interesting places to stop.

 Take in the Sights

 Combine comfort stops with a couple of hours in an interesting place.
 National Trust gardens make great places for the kids and dogs to run off some en-route energy.
 Hanbury Hall is just four miles from Junction 4 of the M5.
 Killerton in Devon is seven miles from the motorway, and has over 6,000 acres of parkland.
-This summer, both parks are operating a pre-paid ticket entry scheme, so you’ll need to plan ahead and book a visit
+In 2021, both parks are operating a pre-paid ticket entry scheme, so you’ll need to plan ahead and book a visit

 If you’re mainly on the motorway, you’ll probably take in a service station or two.
 Back in the day when we were kids, service stations weren’t child-friendly.
 Now, the refurbished ones have outdoor playgrounds for letting off steam, a choice of places to eat, and a good stock of CBeebies magazines for the next leg of the journey.
 The advantage of service stations is you can usually find place to park a caravan, and you and your motor can refuel on coffee and petrol, respectively.